Letter of Credit: Definition, Importance, Parties Involved, Types, Process, Cost, Examples, and Steps to Apply

 Understanding the key players in a letter of credit transaction is crucial:

-• Applicant (Importer): The buyer who requests the bank to issue the letter of credit
+• Applicant: The buyer or importer who requests the letter of credit from their bank to guarantee payment to the seller.

-• Beneficiary (Exporter): The seller who receives the payment upon fulfilling the terms of the letter of credit
+• Beneficiary: The seller or exporter who is entitled to receive payment once the terms of the letter of credit are fulfilled.

 These parties work together to ensure smooth financial transactions, with the issuing bank serving as a bridge between the buyer and the seller.